Image

 When biting, eating, or drinking, you will have toothache or pain.
 Feel sensitivity to hot, cold, or sweet meals and beverages.
 You will acquire poor breath and your tongue will feel the gap or fracture in your tooth.

-What are the Types of Cavities?
+What Are The Types Of Cavities?

 Cavities are classified into numerous kinds based on their location, size, and growth stage.